filecoin-project/FIPs/FIPS/fip-xxxx.md

 ### Market Actor Events
 Once a deal is published, clients have access to the `dealId` of the deal.
-All Market Actor events except for the “deal published” event have the dealId in their payload which clients can use to filter for events they are interested in and then query the chain state for more information.
+All Market Actor events except for the “deal published” event have the `dealId` in their payload, which clients can use to filter for events they are interested in and then query the chain state for more information.

 The `dealId` is not known to the storage client before the deal is actually published as it is generated by the storage provider during the call to `PublishStorageDeals`.
-Therefore, to make the `deal published` event useful to subscribers and storage clients, the payload for that event also includes the `client` and `provider` Actors IDs so that listeners can filter this event by specific deal making parties they are interested in.
+Therefore, to make the `deal-published` event useful to subscribers and storage clients, the payload for that event also includes the `client` and `provider` Actors IDs so that listeners can filter this event by specific deal making parties they are interested in.